LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **How do I show deeply nested or inherited fields?** Enable "Show Children" under [User Interface](#user-interface-settings) to flatten nested classes and inherited fields into columns.
 The Deep Inheritance sample demonstrates this.
 - **How do I view and edit Sub Assets?** Enable "Sub Asset Filters" under [User Interface](#user-interface-settings) to filter by the Main Asset that contains a type.
 The Sub Assets sample shows how Sub Assets behave.
 - **How do I view and edit Prefab components?** Select the Component or Prefab asset type from the top-left dropdown to filter, view, and edit Components like Transforms, Colliders, and Rigidbodies.
 See the Component Explorer and Component Presets samples.
+- **How do I show child GameObjects and their Components?** Disable "Root Prefabs Only" under [Object Management](#object-management-settings).
+When enabled, only Components directly on root Prefab assets are shown and nested child Objects are ignored.
+With it disabled, enable "Show Asset Path" to identify which root Prefab each child Component belongs to.
 - **How do I edit SerializeReference or polymorphic fields?** Enable "Managed References" under [User Interface](#user-interface-settings) for a per-row type dropdown and a column for every concrete subtype's fields.
 Changing the type requires Unity 2021.2 or newer.
 See the Serialize Reference sample.
 - **What are Collection Tables and how do I use one?** Enable "Collection Tables" under [User Interface](#user-interface-settings), then pick a field from the toolbar dropdown to expand one array or list into a table of rows grouped by their owning Object, with each element's fields as columns.
-Top-level collections and collections one level deep inside a serializable class are offered, and you can select "None" to return to the default view.
+Use "Collection Table Depth" under [Workload](#workload-settings) to reach fields nested within serializable classes, and select "None" to return to the default view.
 Property filters match each element, while name, GUID, and asset path filters match the owning Object.
 The Collections sample includes a CollectionTableSample to try, and [Limitations](#limitations) covers what Collection Tables can't do.
 - **How do I export or copy every row and column?** Disable "Page Rows Only" and "Visible Columns Only" under [Data Transfer](#data-transfer-settings) so copy, paste, import, and save span every page and every hidden column.
+- **How do I export as JSON?** Click the Save button and use a `.json` file extension, or right-click the window title and choose "Copy Json" to copy to the clipboard.
+See [Data Serialization and Transfer](#data-serialization-and-transfer).
+- **How do I include headers in exported data?** Enable "Headers" under [Data Transfer](#data-transfer-settings).
+When enabled, column names are written as the first row of every export.
+On import, the first row is stripped according to the "Always Strip" sub-setting.
+- **Why is (or isn't) the first row being stripped on import?** With "Headers" enabled, the nested "Always Strip" toggle under [Data Transfer](#data-transfer-settings) controls this.
+When "Always Strip" is on (the default) the first row is always discarded on import, regardless of column matching, which is best when the incoming column names differ from the table's or when changing the "Header Format" option frequently.
+When it's off, the first row is only stripped if it matches the column names (ignoring whitespace and letter casing), which provides stricter data validation.
 - **How do I copy data to and from spreadsheets like Excel or Google Sheets?** Use copy/paste or import/save with a flat file format and matching delimiters (Google Sheets uses a tab delimiter by default).
 For Google Sheets set "Escape Option" to "Repeat" so double quotes are handled correctly.
 See [Data Serialization and Transfer](#data-serialization-and-transfer) and [External Tools](#external-tools).
 The Localization sample shows using a spreadsheet workflow for localized text.
 - **Why isn't my CSV or wrapped data parsing correctly?** Check the "Wrap Option", "Escape Option", and delimiters under [Data Transfer](#data-transfer-settings), and make sure your newlines match your row delimiter.
 Animation curves and gradients are serialized as base64 strings when using wrap options unsupported by Json, such as double quotes.
 - **How do I import from Google Sheets?** Set up a Google Sheets Importer and import with a single click.
 See [Google Sheets Importers](#google-sheets-importers).